Black Stone Minerals (BSM) Short-Term Debt issuances (2016 - 2025)

 Black Stone Minerals (BSM) has disclosed Short-Term Debt issuances for 12 consecutive years, with $122.0 million as the latest value for Q4 2025.

-- Short-Term Debt issuances was $122.0 million for Q4 2025 at Black Stone Minerals, up from $72.0 million in the prior quarter.
+- Short-Term Debt issuances for Q4 2025 was $122.0 million at Black Stone Minerals, up from $72.0 million in the prior quarter.

-- In the past five years, Short-Term Debt issuances ranged from a high of $122.0 million in Q4 2025 to a low of $3.0 million in Q2 2024.
+- The five-year high for Short-Term Debt issuances was $122.0 million in Q4 2025, with the low at $3.0 million in Q2 2024.

-- Peak YoY movement for Short-Term Debt issuances: crashed 88.0% in 2024, then surged 3166.67% in 2025.
+- The sharpest move saw Short-Term Debt issuances plummeted 88.0% in 2024, then soared 3166.67% in 2025.

-- Black Stone Minerals' Short-Term Debt issuances stood at $68.0 million in 2021, then skyrocketed by 50.0% to $102.0 million in 2022, then crashed by 86.27% to $14.0 million in 2023, then soared by 357.14% to $64.0 million in 2024, then surged by 90.62% to $122.0 million in 2025.
+- Over 5 years, Short-Term Debt issuances stood at $68.0 million in 2021, then surged by 50.0% to $102.0 million in 2022, then plummeted by 86.27% to $14.0 million in 2023, then skyrocketed by 357.14% to $64.0 million in 2024, then soared by 90.62% to $122.0 million in 2025.